- Algebraic and Arithmetic Geometry

 - We fund all of our Doctoral students a minimum of $23,000 per year for the first four years.

 We also offer limited number of Major Entrance Scholarships for exceptional students.

 You may be nominated for a Special Graduate Entrance Scholarship, valued between $1,000 and $5,000, paid in the admitting term.

-If you wish to be nominated for an entrance scholarship, submit your application for admission by January 15, 2019.
+If you wish to be nominated for an entrance scholarship, submit your application for admission by January 15, 2020.
 Failure to submit your application for admission by this deadline will decrease your chances for consideration in the annual Entrance Scholarship Competition to be held in February.
 All applicants are considered for the entrance scholarships; no additional application is required.